 We also want to highlight that heart patients (previous heart attacks, stenting, strokes, arrhythmia, cardiomyopathies) are at the highest risk with a 10% mortality rate should they be affected by COVID 19.
 That is in addition to the 14.8% mortality for those above age 80.

 The presentation has been varied with the virus causing more heart attacks, heart arrhythmia, heart failure, as well as myocarditis (inflammation of the heart muscle).

 The bottom line for us at present is to do all we can to NOT get infected especially if we have close and regular contacts with those who are elderly or have heart disease (as well as lung disease).

-I suggest we do the following to keep our patients, parents and loved vulnerable ones safe for the next 2 weeks while we get more information, and a semblance of control (resource wise).
+We suggest we do the following to keep our patients, parents and loved vulnerable ones safe for the next few months while we await vaccination, and a semblance of control.
 The idea is to delay as much as possible getting sick so that resources are not overwhelmed in the short term.

 1)Stay home especially if you are elderly and/or have been diagnosed with heart disease.

 3)Assign someone to keep supplies up to speed - groceries, medications.

 a)This person & all should use all published precautions in public places such as the grocery store or bank.
 I.e. keep at least a meter from others and wash or sanitize the hands after touching objects especially but not limited to door handles, knobs, elevator buttons, money, cell phones, shopping carts (if washing with soap and water, do so for 20 seconds and make sure you get the spaces in between your fingers and under the nail bed.
 Short nails a very good idea in these times).

 b)If you hear a sneeze or a cough where you are, turn around and go elsewhere.